 Betsy’s nosework journey began in 2011 when she adopted Rhys, a Pembroke Corgi.
 By pure luck, she signed up for a class conducted by Chris and Laura Busch, a class she still attends.
 Betsy has been privileged to work with three dogs to date: Rhys, Pooka (terrier mix) and Binne (black and grey mix).
 Like Ann, Betsy enjoys working different instructors, including Amy Herot, Jo Trent, Barbara Schwerdt, Jill Marie O’Brien and, of course, Chris and Laura Busch.
 She has been lucky enough to attend three west coast Nosework Camps, taking either Rhys or Binne.
-Between the 3 dogs, Betsy has earned many element titles, NW1, NW2 and NW3 and is still chasing the elusive Elite title.
+Between the 3 dogs, Betsy has earned many element titles, NW1, NW2 and NW3 and earned her first Elite title in 2022.

 Canine Good Citizen